Skip to main content

 Calling remove on a closed ZipFile will raise a ValueError.

 Note: This method only removes the member's entry from the central directory, making it inaccessible to most tools.
-The member's local file entry, including content and metadata, remains in the archive and is still recoverable using forensic tools.
-Call repack afterwards to completely remove the member and reclaim space.
+The member's local file entry, including content and metadata, remains in the archive and is still forensically recoverable.
+To completely delete the data and reclaim space, call repack afterwards (preferably passing the returned ZipInfo instance).

 Rewrites the archive to remove unreferenced local file entries, shrinking its file size.
 The archive must be opened with mode 'a'.